Travel Tips

 The Muslim holy month of Ramadan, put simply, is one of the pillars of Islam and is sacred to Muslims all over the world.
 It’s believed to mark when the Quran (the Islamic Holy Book), was first revealed to the Prophet Mohammed.
 It’s an occasion dictated by the rising and setting of the sun, with the daytime reserved for contemplation and introspection, as well as being a time to refrain from drinking water, eating food, smoking and even swearing.
 Evenings are then a chance for families and friends to gather, enjoying quality time with one another and celebrating.
 Muslims follow the lunar calendar, which means Ramadan will naturally fall 11 days earlier with each passing year, and even if you aren’t a practicing Muslim, Ramadan can still play a big part in your travels, especially when journeying to Muslim majority countries such as Egypt and Indonesia.
-This year, in 2023, Ramadan falls from the 22nd of March to the 21st of April and while daily life slows down a considerable amount, with our trusty guide you’ll be sure to have a newfound respect and interest for the countless gracious locals, delicious food and undeniable culture found when travelling during Ramadan.
+This year, in 2025, Ramadan falls from the 28th of February to the 29th of March and while daily life slows down a considerable amount, with our trusty guide you’ll be sure to have a newfound respect and interest for the countless gracious locals, delicious food and undeniable culture found when travelling during Ramadan.

 1